Developing teacher education for deeper learning and equity

 How do we best equip students for life in the 21st century?

-Preparing teachers and leaders so they’re equipped to create school environments and experiences that meet all students’ needs—and prepare those students for work, life, and citizenship in the 21st century—is complex and demanding.
+Preparing teachers and leaders so they’re equipped to create school environments and experiences that meet all students’ needs — and prepare those students for work, life, and citizenship in the 21st century — is complex and demanding.
 In this pandemic and post-pandemic era, it’s even more challenging to re-engage children who have experienced learning disruption and emotional distress.

 We’re living through an explosion of knowledge, along with fast-changing technologies, that have created a need for more powerful education.
-We need to prepare an increasingly diverse student population to learn deeply and develop the ability to understand and address complex concepts and skills, and then keep learning independently and working collaboratively with others throughout their lives.
+We need to prepare an increasingly diverse student population to learn deeply and develop the ability to understand and address complex concepts and skills, who can then keep learning independently and working collaboratively with others throughout their lives.

 EdPrepLab aims to change the landscape of teacher and leader preparation